fkirc/attranslate/docs/TOOL_COMPARISON.md

 ## Commercial translation-platforms

-`attranslate` is not a direct competitor against commercial platforms, but a complementary tool.
+Typically, `attranslate` is not a direct competitor against commercial platforms, but a complementary tool.
-Typically, platforms like https://lingohub.com/ provide a web-interface to manage translations with multiple contributors.
+Many commercial platforms like https://lingohub.com/ provide a web-interface to manage translations with multiple contributors.
 In contrast, `attranslate` is a command-line-tool that is designed to modify your existing files as fast as possible.

 In fact, it is possible to combine `attranslate` with commercial platforms.